Melania Trump Divorce: Rumors Increase Amid Report Melania Will Stay In New York

-Melania Trump is once again stirring up divorce rumors amid a new report that she may never end up moving to the White House with new President Donald Trump.
+Melania Trump is once again stirring up divorce rumors amid a new report that she may never end up moving to the White House with President Donald Trump.

 There have been reports that Melania and the couple’s son, 10-year-old Barron, would delay their move to Washington so Barron could finish out the year at his school in New York.
 But a new report claims that the pair may never make the move at all.

 “They will reevaluate toward the end of the school year if they will keep this arrangement or if Melania and Barron will move to Washington,” a source close to the family told Us Weekly.
 “They could go either way right now.
 They will ultimately do what’s best for Barron.”

 While the report emphasized that this is a family decision, many speculated that Melania Trump could actually be headed toward divorce and trying to keep her distance from Donald Trump.
-Melania has been a popular target for divorce speculation since late in the 2016 campaign, when a 2005 video released from Access Hollywood appeared to show Donald bragging about sexually assaulting women.
+Melania has been a popular target for divorce speculation since late in the 2016 campaign when a 2005 video released from Access Hollywood appeared to show Donald bragging about sexually assaulting women.

 This is not the first time that Melania Trump has stirred up divorce rumors by her decision to remain in New York and far from Washington, D.C.
 In the weeks after the election, the break-up rumors again stirred when initial reports circulated that Melania and Barron would stay at Trump Tower when Donald moved into 1600 Pennsylvania Avenue.

-Though there wasn’t much context to the announcement, many media outlets took it as a sign that Donald and Melania Trump could be headed for divorce.
+Although there wasn’t much context to the announcement, many media outlets took it as a sign that Donald and Melania Trump could be headed for divorce.
 Hollywood Take published a story under the headline, “Donald And Melania Have Marriage Problems?
 Relationship Issues May Be Another Reason That Barron Will Stay In New York City,” which heavily implied that they were close to splitting up.

 The article ultimately noted that there was no actual basis for reports of a divorce outside of speculation, but readers who only saw the headline may not have seen that.